 “Good try.
 One more time, okay?”

 She howled again, loud and long.
-She startled when Mace’s howl joined hers, stuttering until he made a keep going motion.
-This time Romero tilted his nose up and howled with them and it was perfect.
+She startled when Mace’s howl joined hers, stuttering, until he made a keep going motion.
+This time, Romero pointed his nose up and howled with them and it was perfect.

-Now that he had it, it seemed he couldn’t stop.
-He howled again, as headlights lit the driveway.
+Now that he had it, it seemed Romero couldn’t stop.
+He howled again as headlights lit the driveway.
 Ember howled with him.

 “What are you doing?”
 Tristin asked, her bitch face nailed firmly in place.

 “We’re howling,” Ember told her primly before splitting the air with her pitiful human howl.
 Romero joined her as the others walked over.